 Honor Commission Hearing, Outcome, and Confidentiality

 When a case of potential academic dishonesty is reported, the Honor Commission will meet to review the pertinent evidence (usually within two weeks of the date the misconduct is reported).
 The commission has the authority to call witnesses and to take testimony.
 If, from the evidence presented, the commission determines that a violation has taken place, it will recommend disciplinary action.
 Disciplinary action may include: failure or a grade reduction in the course; failure or grade reduction on the examination, quiz, paper or project in question; or a recommendation for suspension or expulsion.
 A report of the commission's findings and recommendation is given to the instructor, the accused student, and the Dean of the College of Engineering.
 Actions of the Honor Commission are confidential.
 No cases are discussed outside of the commission meetings.
 The identities of witnesses and other individuals connected with a case are not revealed, even to other individuals involved in that particular case.
 If the student is not an E&A student, a copy of the Honor Commission findings will be provided to the Dean of the student’s home college.

 Appeals are to be made through the Dean of the College of Engineering’s office within two weeks of the Honor Commission's recommendation.
-The Dean will appoint an ad-hoc committee of E&A Council Members and two faculty from departments not represented in the appeal, to review the process and findings.
+The Dean will appoint an ad-hoc committee of Engineering Council Members and two faculty from departments not represented in the appeal, to review the process and findings.
 The ad-hoc committee can re-call witnesses, hear any additional evidence, and will make a final determination on the disciplinary actions.

 All final decisions and records in support of the findings of the Honor Commission will be maintained in the Dean’s Office for safekeeping.
 These records are confidential.
 No materials/information used in proceedings shall be maintained by commission members with all documents used in proceedings being submitted to the Dean’s office for disposal.
 NDSU Policy 335: Academic Honesty & Integrity